cdesch/pg_performance_tester/README.md

     pgbench -c 8 -j 2 -T 600 bench
     pgbench -c 64 -j 4 -T 600 bench
     pgbench -c 64 -j 4 -T 600 -N bench

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kickinespresso/espresso_path.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+When making pull requests, please be sure to update the [CHANGELOG.md](CHANGELOG.md) with the corresponding changes.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+## Sponsors

+This project is sponsored by [KickinEspresso](https://kickinespresso.com/?utm_source=github&utm_medium=sponsor&utm_campaign=opensource)

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/kickinespresso/ex_gtin/tags).

+## Code of Conduct

+Please refer to the [Code of Conduct](CODE_OF_CONDUCT.md) for details